 At fertilisation, the sperm fuses with the egg and sends a calcium signal to trigger it to begin development.
 Without this signal, the process of fertilisation is not successful and an embryo cannot be made.
 In a proportion of IVF and ICSI treatments it appears that the egg fails to fertilise because of a lack of this activating calcium signal.

 Previous research in mouse eggs has shown that sperm contain a protein, referred to as PLCzeta, which enters the egg during fusion and triggers the calcium changes that lead to egg activation and embryo development.
-We now want to extend some of these studies to human eggs.
+This project aims to extend some of these studies to human eggs.

 In this project, human eggs that have failed to fertilise during IVF treatment cycles will be injected with the PLCzeta protein to see how effective it is in stimulating the calcium changes that cause egg activation.
-We will compare the effectiveness of PLCzeta protein with certain chemicals that have been used by some clinics to stimulate calcium changes in human eggs that have failed to activate after ICSI treatment.
+The effectiveness of PLCzeta protein will be compared with certain chemicals that have been used by some clinics to stimulate calcium changes in human eggs that have failed to activate after ICSI treatment.

 This work could provide important information on how the sperm normally triggers development during human fertilisation.
 It may help explain why some eggs fail to fertilise after procedures such as ICSI, and it would offer new ways to overcome such fertilisation failure.